calltelemetry/calltelemetry/README.md

 - Add prefix to calling party
 - Lookup name and match to internal callers
 - Bulk import of users if you don't want to automatically sync.
-# Self Hosted any way you choose
+# You can host it any way you choose

 - [Vmware OVA Appliance](https://docs.calltelemetry.com/deployment/ova.html)
 - [Docker](https://hub.docker.com/r/calltelemetry/web)